apache/spark/docs/apache-airflow-providers-docker/connections/docker.rst

 Authenticating to Docker
 ------------------------

-Authenticate to docker by using the login information for docker registry.
+Authenticate to Docker by using the login information for Docker registry.
 More information on `Docker authentication here
 <https://docker-py.readthedocs.io/en/1.2.3/api/>`_.